Designing A Living Framework: Backyard Hydrology

 On closer inspection that particular tree was in fact was rotting from the inside out, likely from being underwater frequently for months every year, over a period of what was probably decades.

-One Year Later: Root System Removal
+Tree and Root System Removal

 Even after removing the problematic tree the standing water issue on that side of the house persisted more than a year later.